mnylc/mnylc.github.io/_posts/jobs/2018-02-16-EMERGING-TECHNOLOGIES-AND-DIGITAL-SCHOLARSHIP-LIBRARIAN-CUNY-QUEENS-COLLEGE.markdown

 PREFERRED QUALIFICATIONS

-•Knowledge of and experience with digital scholarship pedagogies, methods and technologies, for instance: text mining, topic modeling, data visualization, mapping and GIS, digitization, multimedia pedagogy, and/or the creation, management, description and preservation of digital objects
+• Knowledge of and experience with digital scholarship pedagogies, methods and technologies, for instance: text mining, topic modeling, data visualization, mapping and GIS, digitization, multimedia pedagogy, and/or the creation, management, description and preservation of digital objects

-•Experience collaborating with faculty and academic staff to support digital scholarship and pedagogy
+• Experience collaborating with faculty and academic staff to support digital scholarship and pedagogy

-•Experience with high-impact interactive learning spaces such as makerspaces
+• Experience with high-impact interactive learning spaces such as makerspaces

-•Knowledge of academic and library technologies, including learning management systems, library utility software, and other relevant tools
+• Knowledge of academic and library technologies, including learning management systems, library utility software, and other relevant tools

-•Experience implementing and/or managing digital projects, especially grant-funded projects
+• Experience implementing and/or managing digital projects, especially grant-funded projects

-•Ability to assess and address the changing needs of a diverse college community as they relate to the development of and training in digital tools and pedagogies.
+• Ability to assess and address the changing needs of a diverse college community as they relate to the development of and training in digital tools and pedagogies.